 Step 3 – Add the cooked rice, tbsp sriracha sauce, soy sauce, and tsp sesame oil to the skillet.
 Stir-fry the mixture, breaking up any clumps of rice, until the rice is heated through and slightly crispy, about 5-6 minutes.

 Step 4 – In a separate small non-stick skillet, heat the remaining 1 tablespoon of vegetable oil over medium heat.
 Crack the eggs into the skillet and season with salt and pepper.
-Fry the eggs until the whites are set and the yolk are still runny, about 3-4 minutes.
+Fry the eggs until the whites are set, and the yolks are still runny, about 3-4 minutes.

 Expert Tips